cjus/hydra-aws-docker-article/README2.md

 $ docker login
 ```

-Then issue the docker service command with the `--with-registry-auth` flag to tell Docker to use the credential we provided during the login.
+You can then issue the `docker service` command with the `--with-registry-auth` flag to tell Docker to use the credential we provided during the login.

 Here's the full command: